jzh001/-FlutterButter-FashCycle/README.md

 However, reusing old clothing through second-lnd or even thirdhand sales can greatly increase the lifespan of a piece of garment and hence ameliorate the environmental burden that comes with the manufacture and transport of firsthand clothing. (source: https://euric.org/resource-hub/press-releases: statements/press-release-clothing-reuse-has-0-20-times-lower-environmental-impact-reveals-new-study)
 ## What it does
 Our application aims to set up a centralised online marketplace aimed towards potential buyers and sellers of used clothing, in hopes of giving used and unwanted clothing a second life while simultaneously preventing the sale of another piece of brand new clothing.
 What differentiates our implementation would be the carbon footprint calculator built into the app.
 It provides an estimate of the amount of carbon emissions that is prevented through the transfer of the secondhand clothing, as opposed to purchasing a brand new piece of the same clothing.
-Using data regarding the type of clothing and the material used, we estimate the CO2 equivalent that is saved.
+Using real-world data regarding the type of clothing and the material used, we estimate the CO2 equivalent that is saved.
 We also estimate the amount of fabric saved in this process, and monitor these statistics over time.
 This gives consumers using the app a direct visualisation of the amount of carbon emissions saved, driving consumer satisfaction and improving consumer awareness regarding the environmental impact of fast fashion.
 ## How we built it
 We built it using Flutter and Dart, and hosted all data and authentication on Google Firebase, a secure platform.
 ## Challenges we ran into